powerpak/mendeley-pmid-updater/README.md

 1. If the PMID is available, it is used to retrieve the PMCID and DOI.
 2. If there is no PMID, but the DOI is available, it is used to retrieve the PMCID and PMID.

+Whatever can be retrieved that is not present in your database is updated accordingly.

 The [PMC ID Converter](http://www.ncbi.nlm.nih.gov/pmc/tools/id-converter-api/) and [EUtils](http://www.ncbi.nlm.nih.gov/books/NBK25501/) APIs are used to try to match your IDs, in that respective order.

 ## Fair Warning